 Keep in mind that some adjustments may not be acceptable in the context of course requirements.
-In these situations, students and faculty should contact ELS to facilitate the identification of mutually acceptable access.
+In these situations, students and faculty should contact ELS at els@unswcollege.edu.au to facilitate the identification of mutually acceptable access.

 To learn more about this service or to register for support, please click here.